elangor/finos-accessability-ninjas-hackathon/README.md

 ## Team Information

-Our team members came together because ...
+Our team members came together because Strength lies in differences, not in similarities.We will all profit from a more diverse, inclusive society, understanding, accommodating, even celebrating our differences, while pulling together for the common good.

 | Name | Organization |
 | --- | --- |